DonResnik/capstoneSlideDeck/index.Rmd

 In the Shiny app, provide a way to query the data by phrase
  - Load the csv into a RSQLite database.
 The csv file already had all the data and columns needed for the RSQLite queries, so no additional data processing was needed.
- - Use an ngram backoff model to test all lenghs of the phrase that have associated n-grams stored in the database
+ - Use an ngram backoff model to test all lengths of the phrase that have associated n-grams stored in the database
     - First test the longest possible n-gram and back-off the the smallest
     - Take the top five frequency results of each n-gram query and combine in a set
  - Present the set of results to the user in the Shiny application with two panels
    - Side panel to enter the phrase
    - Main panel to present the predicted results

-Applicaiton is available to test here:
+Application is available to test here:

 https://dresnik-coursera-datascience.shinyapps.io/WordChooser/